angshuman-agarwal/Boilerplate-For-ReactJS/README.md

 Bootstrap a minimal ReactJS project without using create-react-app

 - git clone https://github.com/angshuman-agarwal/BootstrapReactJS.git
-- On your your local machine, cd into BootstrapJS folder
+- On your your local machine, cd into BootstrapReactJS folder
 - Spawn your favourite command line tool at this location & execute the following:
   - npm install
   - npm run build